Welcome to our GSP School Council page

 Budget Management: Overseeing funds allocated to the council, ensuring transparent and beneficial use of resources.

 Communication: Keeping the students informed of council decisions, upcoming events, and general school updates through newsletters, announcements, social media and meeting minutes.

 Through their aims and actions, the school council plays a pivotal role in enhancing the educational environment.

 We have our meetings at lunchtime or lesson time, fitting around the school timetables of holidays, Christmas concerts etc.

-In a classroom.
+In a library or a classroom.